 The user community is growing and you can follow current discussions in the XChem bulletin board.

 In practice, the experiment will span a few days and even multiple visits to establish crystals' suitability.
-Users must generate the crystals in their home lab or provide materials and protocols for the XChem team, and are required to come and perform soaking and harvesting themselves: multi-day Lab Visits will be scheduled separate from your normal beamtime allocation.
+Users must generate the crystals in their home lab or provide materials and protocols for the XChem team, and are required to come and perform soaking and harvesting themselves.
+Multi-day Lab Visits will be scheduled separate from your normal beamtime allocation.
 In contrast, users do not need to be present for the X-ray data collection, which will also not be booked to your usual BAG or other allocation.
-A local contact will be assigned, same as for beamtime.
+A local contact will be assigned, in the same way as for beamtime.

 The workflow of an ideal experiment is outlined in the adjacent schema.
-In practice, the first three steps are iterative and require a few dozen crystals, and in difficult cases even several Lab Visits; but associated diffraction testing will be fitted in during the Lab Visit where possible.
-The final "Full run" soaking and harvesting will be scheduled once the soaking protocol is confirmed (in favourable cases during the same Lab Visit).
+In practice, the first three steps are iterative and require a few dozen crystals, and in difficult cases even several Lab Visits but associated diffraction testing will be fitted in during the Lab Visit where possible.
+The final "Full run" soaking and harvesting will be scheduled once the soaking protocol is confirmed (in well-behaving cases, during the same Lab Visit).

 Data analysis builds on the existing automatic data processing, and we have developed tools to streamline density interpretation and refinement (PanDDA and XChemExplorer).
 Use of these tools at Diamond is optional but highly recommended: they are taylored very specifically to the many-dataset problem, and have been extensively tested.
-In future, we will also support analysis and presentation of hit results, and depositing hit structures.
+We also provide some support in analysis and presentation of hit results, and depositing hit structures.

 Full details are provided here.

 Academic access is governed by the same usage policies as the rest of Diamond's user programme.
 In particular, users are required to publish their results and deposit their hit structures in the PDB, as for all MX beamtime.
 In addition, we may occasionally request brief reports on how hits are progressing to potent compounds, to help us evaluate the effectiveness of the facility.